chboeh/AzureSentinel/Training/KQL-CTF.md

 [Anwser](Answers/KQLRefresher_3.md)

-4. Remove your limiters; Within the "ProtectionStatus" table, search for "Contoso" then "Cotoso*"
+4. Remove your limiters; Within the "ProtectionStatus" table, search for "Contoso" then "Contoso*"
 > TIP: this can be done in more than one way

 [Hint](https://docs.microsoft.com/en-us/azure/kusto/query/searchoperator)